Resident Evil: Apocalypse

 Story & Plot Summary: Resident Evil: Apocalypse

-Quick Plot Summary: Resident Evil: Apocalypse is a Horror, Action, Science Fiction film that crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
-This summary provides a scannable look at the movie's central conflict and narrative structure.
+Quick Plot Summary: Released in 2004, Resident Evil: Apocalypse is a Horror, Action, Science Fiction film directed by Alexander Witt.
+The narrative crafts an atmosphere of dread and suspense, using psychological terror and visual scares.
+This summary provides a scannable look at the movie's central conflict involving Milla Jovovich.

 Story Breakdown